ewertonluna-inc/sql_library_manager/README.md

 - Pug;
 - SQL ORM Sequelize. <br>

 This project was incredibly useful to understand how a server works to storage data on a database when receiving data from a webpage and also when retrieving data from it to display to the user.
-It helped me a lot to understand not only that but also how and when to handle server errors and pages not found. <br>
+It helped me a lot to understand not only that but also how and when to handle server errors and pages not found.